 Each branch hosts SWARM Rides, which are free community events within the vicinity of the local farmlettes.
 These events lead volunteers on bicycles to engage in farming within residential neighborhoods to learn how to farm their own lawns.
 In conjunction with SWARM Rides, we offer Internships that can be used as school credit towards college degrees.
 Our programs and events provide important educational tools imperative for social change and national food security.
 Together, we can preserve the knowledge of how to feed oneself while providing healthy produce to local communities.
 Every neighborhood deserves the right to have healthy options in abundance right outside their front doors.

 Urban agriculture stimulates the local economy by providing interest to businesses that are joining in the local food movement.
-Whether it’s restaurants that are cycling in local food into their menus, or small businesses at farmers’ markets that are a part of bringing interest to communal shopping, our communities are catching on to the taste of organically grown food that is good for both ourselves and our environment.
-With the average age of a U.S. farmer at 58 years old (USDA 2012 Census), Fleet Farming is training the next-generation farmers through our SWARM Rides and our internship program, ensuring a future of food producers.
+Whether it’s local restaurants that are cycling in local food into their menus, or small businesses at farmers’ markets that are a part of bringing interest to communal shopping, our communities are catching on to the taste of organically grown food that is good for both ourselves and our environment.
+With the average age of a U.S. farmer at 58 years old (USDA 2012 Census), Fleet Farming is training the next generation farmers through our SWARM Rides and our internship program, ensuring a future of food producers.

 W. Orlando Branch Manager